Pennsylvania’s Eligibility Requirements

 - Bring your medical marijuana ID card to a Pennsylvania medical dispensary.

-What information do I need and how do I successfully register for my medical card?
+What info do I need and how do I register for my medical card?

 We are here to help so don’t hesitate to call.